Alfresco/acs-deployment/docs/use-cases/acs-deployment-with-s3-conector-kops.md

 ## Deploy ACS Helm chart with S3 Connector module

-Refer to [ACS deployment with on AWS using Kops](../helm-deployment-aws_kops.md#deploying-alfresco-content-services) for full `helm install` reference.
+Refer to [ACS deployment with Helm on AWS using Kops](../helm-deployment-aws_kops.md#deploying-alfresco-content-services) for full `helm install` reference.
 The example below enables the S3 Connector and passes the S3 bucket configuration.

 ```bash
 export ACS_S3_BUCKET="unique-acs-s3-bucket"